shap0011/olga_durham_portfolio/README.md

 ### Project 6: Data Cleaning
 [Click to open the file...](https://github.com/shap0011/machine_learning_fall_2024/blob/main/Data_Cleaning_Solution.ipynb)

-In Data_Cleaning_Solution.ipynb, I focus on identifying and addressing issues in the dataset, such as handling missing values, detecting and removing outliers, and ensuring data consistency to prepare it for effective model building.
+In `Data_Cleaning_Solution.ipynb`, I focus on identifying and addressing issues in the dataset, such as handling missing values, detecting and removing outliers, and ensuring data consistency to prepare it for effective model building.

 <details>
   <summary>Click to see details</summary>